abrahamahn/automated-foley-pipeline/README.md

 This repository is dedicated to the foundational, first phase of a larger AI sound design pipeline.
 The goal is to build an advanced Video-to-Text (V2T) system that generates a detailed, multi-track audio "script" from any given video.
 This script will serve as the primary input for a future Text-to-Audio (T2A) or Text-Video-to-Audio (TV2A) model, automating the creative process of sound design.

-The project is built by forking and enhancing an open-source video-LLM, specifically `Video-LLaVA`, as its foundational model.
+The project is built by forking and enhancing an open-source video-LLM, specifically [Video-LLaVA](https://github.com/PKU-YuanGroup/Video-LLaVA), as its foundational model.

 ---